-3. Distribute the blankets for the product vision template amongst the smaller groups
+3. Distribute the blankets for the team vision template amongst the smaller groups

 The photo above shows this activity being executed for four smaller groups.
 Each group was identified by a number (from 1 to 4).
 Group numbers were marked on the template blankets.

 4. Ask the smaller groups to fill the blankets on post-it and place on the whiteboard (or canvas)

 5. Collect the result for all groups.
 This should form a single sentence (this sentence will be very disjoint and cumbersome).